 With the best two European teams making it through to Tokyo 2020, the Serbs will face stiff competition from Spain, France and Lithuania in a genuine competition within a competition.

 The big absentees are European champions Slovenia who failed to qualify for the World Cup meaning Luka Doncic will not be in China or at Tokyo.

 The fight for the sole Asian qualification spot will be fierce too between hosts China and the Phillipines.

-Japan are in the Tokyo 2020 competition as hosts, but they will be keen to put up a good showing in China with much expected of Rui Hachimura who was picked ninth overall by the Washington Wizards in Thursday's NBA Draft.
+Japan are in the Tokyo 2020 competition as hosts, but they will be keen to put up a good showing in China with much expected of Rui Hachimura who was picked ninth overall by the Washington Wizards in the NBA Draft.

 GROUP A - BEIJING: China, Côte d'Ivoire, Poland, Venezuela